projectsesame/sesame/site/content/resources/upgrading.md

 $ kubectl apply -f examples/sesame/01-crds.yaml
 ```

-#### Update deprecated `contour.heptio.com` annotations
+#### Update deprecated `Sesame.heptio.com` annotations

-All the annotations with the prefix `contour.heptio.com` have been migrated to their respective `projectcontour.io` counterparts.
+All the annotations with the prefix `Sesame.heptio.com` have been migrated to their respective `projectsesame.io` counterparts.
-The deprecated `contour.heptio.com` annotations will be recognized through the Contour 1.0 release, but are scheduled to be removed after Contour 1.0.
+The deprecated `Sesame.heptio.com` annotations will be recognized through the Sesame 1.0 release, but are scheduled to be removed after Sesame 1.0.

 See the [annotation documentation][4] for more information.

-#### Update old `projectcontour.io/v1alpha1` group versions
+#### Update old `projectsesame.io/v1alpha1` group versions

-If you are upgrading a cluster that you previously installed a 1.0.0 release candidate, note that Contour 1.0.0 moves the HTTPProxy CRD from `projectcontour.io/v1alpha1` to `projectcontour.io/v1` and will no longer recognize the former group version.
+If you are upgrading a cluster that you previously installed a 1.0.0 release candidate, note that Sesame 1.0.0 moves the HTTPProxy CRD from `projectsesame.io/v1alpha1` to `projectsesame.io/v1` and will no longer recognize the former group version.

-Please edit your HTTPProxy documents to update their group version to `projectcontour.io/v1`.
+Please edit your HTTPProxy documents to update their group version to `projectsesame.io/v1`.

 #### Check for HTTPProxy v1 schema changes

 As part of finalizing the HTTPProxy v1 schema, three breaking changes have been introduced.
-If you are upgrading a cluster that you previously installed a Contour 1.0.0 release candidate, you may need to edit HTTPProxy object to conform to the upgraded schema.
+If you are upgrading a cluster that you previously installed a Sesame 1.0.0 release candidate, you may need to edit HTTPProxy object to conform to the upgraded schema.

 * The per-route prefix rewrite key, `prefixRewrite` has been removed.
   See [#899][5] for the status of its replacement.